earldavis/earldavis.github.io/resume/resume.md

 ### Senior Analyst I Data Science, DXC Technology, New Orleans, LA	February 2019 - Present

+- Developed DAGs in airflow to process Oracle database data into xml documents
+- Created templates with jinja and wrote the scripts to generate pdf’s from xml documents
 - Used prompt engineering with Github Copilot to convert IBM Datastage jobs to Databricks and PySpark
 - Engineered prompts to in Github Copilot to create unit tests based on code changes in git repos
 - Architected GCP MLOps services for the implementation of ML for a major aerospace firm